Washington Aviation Coalition Responds to New Aircraft Tax

 Key Takeaways:

-• Business aviation organizations in Washington state, led by the NBAA, have formed a new coalition to address recent legislative changes and improve communication with policymakers.
+• Business aviation organizations in Washington state, led by the NBAA, have formed a new coalition to enhance communication with policymakers and communities.

-• The coalition was established in response to Senate Bill 5801, which will impose a new 10% tax on certain noncommercial aircraft transactions starting April 2025.
+• The coalition was established in response to Senate Bill 5801, which imposes a new 10% tax on certain noncommercial aircraft transactions starting April 2025, passed with limited industry input.

 See a mistake?
 Contact us.